ruthyee12/CEPARCO_GPUPROJ/README.md

 ### (4) CUDA with streams and memcpy (no prefetching, mem advise, or unified memory)
 - Contains the YMM implementation of the dot product computation
 - Compared against the C implementation
-## (5) CUDA with streams and memcpy for each loope (no prefetching, mem advise, or unified memory)
+### (5) CUDA with streams and memcpy for each loope (no prefetching, mem advise, or unified memory)

-## Screenshots of the Program Output with Execution Time and Correctness Check
+## Screenshots of the Program Output with Execution Time

 - C Execution Time
 <img src="screenshots/c_result.png">